mpalmer79/quirk-ai-kiosk/README.md

 ## Support

-For issues or questions, contact the Quirk Auto Dealers IT team or open a GitHub issue.
+For issues or questions, contact the Quirk Auto Dealers IT team.